 - Chocolate Chip: A basic, but the one we never get tired of.

-- Birthday Cake: Funfetti take place of chocolate chips for festive and colorful cookies.
+- Birthday Cake: Funfetti takes the place of chocolate chips for festive and colorful cookies.

 - Lime Pie: A fresh and zesty cookie.